Has your dog been digging at your home’s carpet and putting holes in it?

 7 Reasons Why Your Dog Keeps Digging at the Carpet

-We’ve gone over each of the seven reasons why your dog is digging at your rug in great detail.
+We’ve covered the seven reasons your dog digs at your rug in great detail.

 Reason 1: Smelled Something